mythril-forge/homebrew-spells/spells/level-3/mass-healing-word.md

 ---

 ## Description
-As you call out words of restoration, up to six creatures of your choice that you can see within range regain hit points equal to `1d4` + your spellcasting ability modifier.
+As you call out words of restoration, up to six creatures of your choice that you can see within range regains `3d4` hit points.
 This spell has no effect on undead or constructs.

 ## At Higher Levels
 When you cast this spell using a spell slot of 4th level or higher, the healing increases by `1d4` for each slot level above 3rd.